 Port Description DC 12V Power connector.
 ON/OFF A button to turn the router on/off.
 RESET A button to restore the factory default settings.
 To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
 USB A port for connecting a USB device (modem, storage, printer).
 LAN 1-4 4 Ethernet ports to connect computers or network devices.
-One p can be used to connect to a private Ethernet line.
+One port can be used to connect to a private Ethernet line.
 SFP An optical port to connect to a fiber optic line.
+PHONE 1-2 Ports to connect analog phones.